andre-st/chrome-injectjs/README.md

 ## Program Features and Screenshots

+- no automatic updates (unlike [this](https://www.theregister.co.uk/2018/07/05/browsers_pull_stylish_but_invasive_browser_extension/) or [this](https://www.bleepingcomputer.com/news/security/-particle-chrome-extension-sold-to-new-dev-who-immediately-turns-it-into-adware/)), see Installation section
 - tiny, kept to the bare minimum = little maintenance
 - easy to inspect if you consider using it—no 3rd party libs, nothing [minified](https://en.wikipedia.org/wiki/Minification_(programming)), small files
 - it lacks any comfort and visual beauty: no syntax highlighting or validation (no Ace editor, jslint, ...); the browser console, however, proved sufficient for debugging